dhutapratama/docs/http-tests.md

         }
     }

 The `get` method makes a `GET` request into the application, while the `assertStatus` method asserts that the returned response should have the given HTTP status code.
-In addition to this simple assertion, Laravel also contains a variety of assertions for inspecting the response headers, content, JSON structure, and more.
+In addition to this simple assertion, Lets also contains a variety of assertions for inspecting the response headers, content, JSON structure, and more.

 <a name="making-requests"></a>
 ## Making Requests